MaynardMiner/MM.Hash/README.md

 # MM.Hash
 #
 #
-#DEVELOPER-NOTE: THIS PRODUCT IS IN BETA TESTING- THEREFOR I AM NOT QUIETING/SILENTING CERTAIN ERROR ACTIONS DELIBERATELY TO HELP TROUBLESHOOT ISSUES!
-DON'T PANIC IF YOU SEE ERROR MESSAGES- THIS MAY BE NORMAL.
-ONLY POST ISSUES WHEN CONFIRMED AN ERROR ACTION DISRUPTED MINING PROCESS.
+#DEVELOPER-NOTE: THIS PRODUCT IS IN BETA TESTING- BUG REPORTS ARE HELPFULL.
 #
-#AFTER-TESTING: IT SEEMS CPU MINING HAS SOME BUGS.
-GPU SEEMS TO BE FINE.
-I'VE NOTICED THAT CPU TAKES LONGER TO CLOSE THAN TO OPEN A NEW MINER.
-THIS MAKES IT HARD FOR SCRIPT TO TRACK PIDS.
-I'M AWARE OF THE BUG AND TRYING TO CODE A FIX.
 #
-#
 #MM.Hash is intended to be Unix/Linux Multi-Algo, Multi-Coin, Multi-Device, Multi-Pool Mining application, which will mine from NVIDIA GPU, AMD GPU, CPU, and eventually Hard Disk Drive (Lowest on the list to get done).
 Its based design is a heavily modified fork multi-miner known as SniffDogMiner, but currently does not support Linux/Unix systems.
 You can find the original Windows version here: https://github.com/Sniffdog/Sniffdogminer.
 Currently I do not intend to build a Windows version, as SniffDogMiner is excellent and always updated.
+I highly recommend if you prefer mining in Windows, to check it out.
 #
 #The uses for MM.Hash- is pretty vast, being that it works in linux/unix environment.
 Hypothetically, with the right setup- MM.Hash can work in any device that can boot linux.
 This means you can mine from your PS4, Tablet, PC, Microcontrollers, etc. when are not using them, and you are not losing the massive hashrate from browser mining/and or further fees you do not know if you are or aren't paying.
 Furthermore- you can do this all through building a minimal Ubuntu OS, and load directly off a USB!
 #